-The greeting card as a cultural form that can be particularly helpful in collaborating and communicating at a time of increasingly dire climate catastrophe.
-This project is designed to meet the urgent need to foster more-than-human convivialities.
+The greeting card is an overlooked cultural form that can help us connect and communicate at a time of increasingly dire environmental crises.
+This project is designed to meet the urgent need to foster an equitable and more-than-just-human convivium.

 In 2019 with support from the Planet Texas 2050 project, we began working to create a set of greeting cards as a way of thinking critically about the constitution of community and the rhetoric of greeting in a time of crisis.